YuXiaJ719/Academic-projects/2017Fall/Statistical Learning/Stocks data/README.md

 Running "StockNames.py" will automatically collect s&p 500 tickers' codes and saved it in "s&p500tickerscode.pickle" in current directory.

-Running "StockData.py" will load a list contains ticker names and automatically get transaction data from "yahoo finace", then store data below the directory named "./Data/ ", at last, stocks data will be dump to a file named "StocksData.pickle"below current directory.
+Running "StockData.py" will load a list contains ticker names and automatically get transaction data from "yahoo finace", then put data into the directory named "./Data/ ".
+For convenience, stocks data will be dump to a .pickle file in current directory.